LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 error-proneness, and overall maintainability.
 It is meant to be extensible via the addition of objects implementing new metrics.

+This tool provides predicates for computing metrics for source files, entities, libraries, files, and directories.
+The actual availability of a particular predicate depends on the specific metric.
+One set of predicates prints, by default, the computed metric values to the standard output.
+A second set of predicates computes and returns a score (usually a compound term with the computed metric values as arguments).

 API documentation
 -----------------